fanf2/saveroot/README.md

 The `summarize/gitattributes` file is an example that can be copied to `.gitattributes` and edited to choose which records you want to see in diffs.
+The default in the example `gitattributes` file ignores RRSIG records.

 related work
 ------------

-This repository is a companion to [@diffroot on Twitter][diffroot], which uses [nsdiff][] to produce summaries of how the root zone changes.
+This `saveroot` repository is a companion to [@diffroot on Twitter][diffroot].
+The `diffroot` bot uses [nsdiff][] to tweet summaries of how the root zone changes.

-The scripts for updating this `saveroot` repository live alongside `diffroot` which is currently not fit for public consumption because the repository contains secrets.
+The scripts for updating this `saveroot` repository live alongside `diffroot`, which is currently not fit for public consumption because the repository contains secrets.

 [diffroot]: https://twitter.com/diffroot